 Tuesdays 9:00am-12:00pm (Register Here)

 Guests of the First Baptist Church are generally homeless and/or very low income earners with mental illness and substance abuse problems.
 They often cannot or do not access health care for many reasons.
 This program aims to fill these gaps in health literacy by providing this MUP (medically under-served population) with health education demonstrations during their dinner period.
-Specifically, the CHSC participants are promoting the concepts of wellness and disease prevention for the clients and their families.
+Specifically, volunteers are promoting the concepts of wellness and disease prevention for the clients and their families.
 The clients are also shown how to access care in their local medical system.